angomezu/Financial-Analytics-DSS/README.md

 Feel free to reach out if you have any question, suggestion, or would like to collaborate!

+**How to replicate this project**

+This repository is open source.
+It is intended as a starting point for developers looking to build robust BI solutions.
+While this prototype uses a static snapshot of data, the architecture is ready to be connected to live APIs (e.g., Yahoo Finance, Alpha Vantage) for real-time analysis.

+Prerequisites:

+Python 3.9+
+MySQL Server
+Power BI Desktop

 **Dashboard Views**

 1. Desktop Experience The dashboard features a custom "Financial Terminal" design system, branded under the identity of "Apex Private Capital".
 It utilizes a high-contrast white/blue theme optimized for high-density information display.